 2. Design Products With Lifecycle Thinking

 Design decisions are sustainability decisions.
 Everything from the materials you use to how a product is packaged, shipped, used, and disposed of contributes to its long-term impact.
-Companies that embed circular design thinking, like recyclability, durability, and modularity, extend product value while reducing waste.
+Companies that design for recyclability, durability, and modularity can extend product value while reducing waste.

 Product development teams often overlook the end-of-life phase.
 But smart businesses plan for disassembly, reuse, and secondary markets upfront.
-This doesn’t just lower environmental impact, it creates new revenue streams and differentiation in saturated markets.
+This doesn’t just lower environmental impact, it can support new revenue streams and business model innovation in saturated markets.

 Pro Tip: Include end-of-life scenarios in product planning sessions to assess waste impact and recovery opportunities.